 In the past, I had great difficulty meeting my needs and those of my children because our resources were limited.
 I have tried several different income-generating activities that were not successful.
 Having been through all this, it was easy for me to understand the requests of my sisters because I saw myself in them. »

 But with a growing number of requests, Madame Doumbia was not able to satisfy them all.
-In 2015, she decided to set up a tontine with women in her neighborhood, hoping it would allow them to meet their own needs.
+In 2015, she decided to establish a tontine with women in her neighborhood, hoping it would help meet their needs.

 Over time, they encountered some challenges, such as when many women in the group became pregnant at the same time.
-With limited household incomes to make contributions, it became extremely difficult for the tontine to cover all the maternal care and delivery expenses.
+With limited contributions, it became difficult for the tontine to cover all the maternal care and delivery expenses.
 They also struggled to cover the costs of health care for children, but the tontine continued serving its members.

 She notes how the partnership greatly helped with the challenges their group encountered.
 Their savings activities increased.
-Pregnant women are supported to receive all their maternal care throughout their pregnancies, and group members can access funds 24 hours/day for health needs.
+Pregnant women receive all their maternal care throughout their pregnancies, and group members can access funds 24 hours/day for health needs.
 They also have more funds available for their income-generating activities.
-Thanks to their dedication to their group, Madame Doumbia and the women in her community were one of the first groups to pilot the cooperative program as well.
-They produce and sell soap, which has increased their revenue and allows to afford even more basic family expenses, like school fees for their children.
+Thanks to their dedication, Madame Doumbia and her group were one of the first to pilot the cooperative program.
+They produce and sell soap, which has increased their revenue and allows group members to afford even more basic family expenses, like school fees for their children.